 Congress has created a procedure that permits any person to file a complaint in the courts about the behavior of federal judges-but not about the decisions federal judges make in deciding cases.
-Below is a link to the rules that explain what may be complained about, who may be complained about, where to file a complaint, and how the complaint will be processed.
+On the right is a link to the rules that explain what may be complained about, who may be complained about, where to file a complaint, and how the complaint will be processed.
+See the Judicial Conduct and Disability Act for additional information.

 On August 5, 2009, the Tenth Circuit Judicial Council approved additional supplemental misconduct rules, which have been incorporated into the national rules.
 We suggest you use the complaint form attached to the Rules.